hputnam/Acclim_Dynamics/Results-package.md

 Week 4 P. acuta ATHC big drop, but samples are not in outlier tests.
 This still looks weird to me?

 No additional groups with a decreased sample size.
+Decide about 1488 sample.
 This dataset has been QC'd by Emma; final figure as of 20210118.

 ### Total Antioxidant Capacity

 ![TAC](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/Total-Antioxidant-Capacity.png?raw=true)

 No additional groups with a decreased sample size.
+Decide about 1488 sample.

 Week 4 ATHC P acuta points look wonky like the protein values.
 Day 2 and Week 1 have very small sample sizes likely leading to large variation above?